Quantum Field Theory, Feynman-, Wheeler Propagators, Dimensional Regularization in Configuration Space and Convolution

-More to the point let us emphasize that our work is concerned with deeper issues than those regarding QFT axiomatics in Euclidian space and QFT renormalization.
-Here, we are {\it generalizing} Bollini @ Giambiagi dimensional regularization to {\it all Schwartz Tempered, explicitly Lorentz invariant, distributions (STDELI)}, something that Bollini @ Giambiagi were unable to achieve.
-This would permit one to deal with non-renormalizable QFT.
+More to the point let us emphasize that our work is concerned with deeper issues than those regarding QFT axiomatics in Euclidean space and QFT renormalization.
+Here, we are {\it generalizing} BG dimensional regularization to {\it all Schwartz Tempered, explicitly Lorentz invariant, distributions (STDELI)}, something that BG were unable to achieve.
+This would permit one to deal with non-renormalizable QFT's.
 Indeed, we do not have to use counterterms in a renormalization process devoted to eliminate infinities. {\it This is exactly what we do not want to do, since a non-renormalizable theory involves an infinite numeber of counterterms.} The central purpose of our work is to define a STDELI convolution in order to avoid counterterms.
 We do not appeal to a simple correlation-functions' convolution (not defined for all STDELI).
 At the same time, we conserve all extant solutions to the problem of running coupling constants and the renormalization group.
 The STDELI convolution, once obtained, converts configuration space into a ring with zero-divisors.
 In it, one has now defined a product between the ring-elements.
-Thus, any unitary-causal-Lorentz invariant theory quantified in such a manner becomes predictive (assumed that it those respects experimental results on which it was based to begin with).
-The distinction between renormalizable on not-renormalizable QFTs becomes unnecessary now.
-With our Bollini @ Giambiagi generalization, that uses Laurent expansions in the dimension, all finite constants of the convolutions become completely determined, eliminating arbitrary choices of finite constants.
+Thus, any unitary-causal-Lorentz invariant theory quantified in such a manner becomes predictive.
+The distinction those between renormalizable on not-renormalizable QFT's becomes unnecessary now.
+With our BG generalization, that uses Laurent's expansions in the dimension, all finite constants of the convolutions become completely determined, eliminating arbitrary choices of finite constants.
 This is tantamount to eliminating all finite renormalizations of the theory.
-What is the importance of using {\it that term independent of the dimension} in Laurent's expansion?
+What is the importance of using only {\it that term independent of the dimension} in Laurent's expansion?
 That the result obtained for finite convolutions will coincide with such a term.
 This translates to configuration space the product-operation in a ring with divisors of zero.